zsuzhengdu/wildfly-py/README.md

 Installation
 ------------

+_When the wildfly-py package is more stable it will be available on PyPi._

-You can install from source.
+You can install development version from GitHub.

 ```bash
 pip install  git+git://github.com/cenx-cf/wildfly-py